 This book from The Treasure Chest series follows a set of twins as they travel back in time with a mission to meet Alexander Hamilton, who is getting ready to board a ship for New York.
 This story is a fun blend of fiction and non-fiction that kids in grades 3-5 will love.

 Alexander Hamilton: The Graphic History of an American Founding Father by Jonathan Hennessey

-The story of Alexander Hamilton told in graphic novel form!
-This bold graphic novel shows how unlikely hero Hamilton helped shape the formation of the United States.
-This is a great choice for comic-lovers and kids ages 8 and older.
+The story of Alexander Hamilton is told in graphic novel form!
+This bold graphic novel shows how the unlikely hero Hamilton helped shape the formation of the United States.
+This is a great choice for comic lovers and kids ages 8 and older.

 The Alexander Hamilton You Never Knew by James Lincoln Collier

 Right away, this title had me interested.
 This is an excellent character study of Hamilton and what motivated him.
 Perfect for middle grade readers, this book dives into the man behind the duel.